HouseOfLogicGH/OllamaDeepSeekLocalInstallation/README.md

 ollama pull deepseek-r1:1.5b
 ```

-To test the model using curl
+To test the model using curl (or send the body as a Post in Postman)

 ```
 curl http://localhost:11434/api/generate -d '{